Skip to main content

 in some conditions, when many depositors try to withdraw simultaneously, available liquidity can become limited.

-As for Morpho Vaults V1, the underlying Morpho Markets V1 interest rate models automatically adjust to restore balance, encouraging borrowers to repay and attracting new suppliers when utilization is high.
+The underlying Variable Rate Markets interest rate model automatically adjust to restore balance, encouraging borrowers to repay and attracting new suppliers when utilization is high (more about interest rate model for Variable Rate Markets in the documentation here).

 In addition, Morpho Vault V2 introduces an important safety mechanism: in-kind redemption.
-If regular withdrawals aren't possible due to illiquid markets, you can use this feature to convert your vault shares into direct positions in underlying adapters (such as Morpho Vault V1 or Morpho Market V1), ensuring you always have an exit path (though you may pay a small penalty).
+If regular withdrawals aren't possible due to illiquid markets, you can use this feature to convert your vault shares into direct positions in underlying adapters (such as Morpho Vault V1 or Morpho Variable Rate Markets), ensuring you always have an exit path (though you may pay a small penalty).

 Morpho Vault V2 Risks